 No power for lighting?
 No problem.
 Not with solar powered lights.
 Yes, you can have a fire to illuminate a space, but if you’re bugging in rather than bugging out, you’re going to want some of these around for the house and garden.
 There’s not much of a reason to take a pass on getting a hold of some solar powered lights, especially considering how affordable they are nowadays.
 And while you technically don’t need them, they really would come in very useful in a TEOTWAWKI situation.

 A source of illumination that doesn’t need to have its batteries changed or charged externally is a good idea to keep in spades in my books.
 Why?
 If you’re constantly charging flashlight batteries after flashlight batteries and forget or don’t have time to do it one day, you’ll be out of luck; unless you have these on you as back up.
 Also, you might need those extra solar power charged batteries for things other than illumination; things like radios, for instance.

-Having some solar powered lighting options so you don’t always have to use a flashlight monopolizing your battery power is a great option, especially considering how many different types of solar powered lights are available: from string lights, to path lights, to motion sensor lights.
+Having some solar powered lighting options so you don’t always have to use a flashlight monopolizing your battery power is a great option, especially considering how many different types of solar powered lights are available: from string lights, to path lights, to motion sensor lights, or even something like the portable Luci lamp.
 It has the added benefit of being able to help you beef up your security, as you’ll be able to see anyone who steps onto your property in the dead of night.

 5. Duct Tape